 We all know someone who posts them, but never do it ourselves . . .
 Continue reading

 Inspired by a Facebook post and comment I saw while out for a scroll earlier today.

-‘the “ugly truth” was that anything it did to grow was justified has been made public, embarrassing the company.
+‘ A Facebook executive’s memo that claimed the “ugly truth” was that anything it did to grow was justified has been made public, embarrassing the company.
 The 2016 post said that this applied even if it meant people might die as a result of bullying or terrorism. ’

-Kim is perhaps most famous for 80’s hit ‘Kids in America’ – a song so popular it’s been covered by the likes of The Foo Fighters, Electric Six, The Bloodhound Gang and Lawnmower Deth to name but a few (band name links are to the cover versions).
+Kim is most famous for 80’s hit ‘Kids in America’ – a song so popular it’s been covered by the likes of The Foo Fighters, Electric Six, The Bloodhound Gang and Lawnmower Deth to name but a few (vids below).
 Continue reading